It might seem impossible to save money when you’re booking a cruise, but our experts live by the loopholes.

-A question frequently asked about cruising is that as it’s a ‘captive environment’ are you stuck paying what the cruise lines charge?
+And a question frequently asked about cruising is that as it’s a ‘captive environment’, are you stuck paying what the cruise lines charge no matter what?

 Well it’s a fierce debate and the answer isn’t always crystal clear – nevertheless we endeavoured to discover and pin down the very best ways to save money when you’re on your cruise.

 Here are just a handful of the best and easiest tips from the knowledgeable minds of our online cruise community…

 Malcolm is confident in his advice as he proclaims; “One word: Excursions.
 Much cheaper to DIY when practical.”
 Of course, this doesn’t mean you should go off by yourself in a foreign country!

 Make sure you know what time to be back at your ship and you know your way around – no good doing your own excursions if you’re going to get lost miles from home!